bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 ### Keys: Deciding which DOM elements to keep and which to replace

 Imagine this: You have a 100 item long list, and you change something about number 33.
-Does it make sense to rerender all 100 elements?
+Does it make sense to re-render all 100 elements?
 Probably not.
-That's why the frameworks have implemented methods to determine which items to keep and which ones to rerender.
+That's why the frameworks have implemented methods to determine which items to keep and which ones to re-render.
 To do this efficiently it's best to provide the framework with a key, which helps it to identify the elements.

 ```React
 const numbers = [1, 2, 3, 4, 5];